-Chionodoxa sardensis (Turkish glory-of-the-snow) has small, deep blue star shaped flowers, 5-10 per bulb.
-They self seed in garden, producing a flowing plant in about three years.
+Chionodoxa sardensis (Turkish glory of the snow) has small, deep blue star shaped flowers, 5-10 per bulb.
+They self seed in garden, producing a flowering plant in about three years.

 You get to enjoy early spring color and unlike larger bulbs, including our lovely, Chionodoxa forbesii ‘Blue Giant’, there is no need to strategically hide the foliage when the flowers have faded.
 The short, thin leaves die-back unnoticed, leaving the garden gracefully and returning spectacularly next year.